CSMS API Specifications

 Site topology

 Dreev needs to know the topology of the site's electrical network to take into account power constraints.
-Some circuits are constrained to a maximum power lower than the sum of the maximum power of all the EVSEs on that circuit.
+Some circuits are constrained to a maximum power lower than the sum of the maximum power of all the Charging Stations on that circuit.
 In this context, Dreev must sometimes anticipate the charging of vehicles in order to respect the constraints of the electrical installation and the drivers mobility needs.

-- Power constraints at the delivery point level
+- Power constraints at the delivery point level.

-- Electrical installation topologies
+- Electrical installation topologies :

-- Circuits with their hierarchy
+- Circuits hierarchy.

-- Power constraints of each circuit
+- Power constraints of each circuit.

-- EVSEs connected to each circuit
+- Charging Stations connected to each circuit.

 Data needed: